 Note that all epithelia, whether simple or stratified, are avascular, receiving oxygen via diffusion.

-We will now look at some examples of epithelium and how their structure relates to their function.
+We will now look at some examples of these and how their structure relates to their function.

 Simple Epithelia